-- c. it must be a room where both the person receiving services and the pharmacist providing those services are able to sit down together and talk at normal speaking volumes without being overheard by any other person (including pharmacy staff), other than a person whose presence the patient requests or consents to (such as a carer or chaperone). - The consultation room must also meet the General Pharmaceutical Council Standards for 4.2.
-Registered Premises. - 4.3.
+- 4.3.
 The pharmacy contractor must have a standard operating procedure (SOP) in place covering the provision of the service.
-This should include key contact details that are set out in Annex C. - 44 Prior to providing the service, the pharmacy contractor should review and make any necessary amendments to their business continuity plan in order to incorporate appropriate content on the service within the plan. - 4.5.
+This should include key contact details that are set out in Annex C. - 4.4.
+Prior to providing the service, the pharmacy contractor should review and make any necessary amendments to their business continuity plan in order to incorporate appropriate content on the service within the plan. - 4.5.
 The pharmacy contractor should review the SOP for the service, the content of the pharmacy's business continuity plan related to the service and the referral pathways for the service on an annual basis or following significant incidents or changes that may affect the service. - 4.6.
-Prior to provision of the service, the pharmacy contractor must be satisfactorily complying with their obligations under Schedule 4 of the Pharmaceutical Services Regulations (terms of service of NHS pharmacists) in respect of the provision of essential services and an acceptable system of clinical governance and have signed up to service delivery through the NHS BSA website. - 4.7.
+Prior to provision of the service, the pharmacy contractor must be satisfactorily complying with their obligations under Schedule 4 of the Pharmaceutical Services Regulations (terms of service of NHS pharmacists) in respect of the provision of essential services and an acceptable system of clinical governance and have signed up to service delivery through the NHS BSA website16. - 4.7.
 The pharmacy must be EPS enabled. - 4.8.
-Pharmacies must have a shared NHSmail mailbox for each pharmacy premises.
-Pharmacists providing the service must have access to the shared NHSmail mailbox or local secure electronic messaging system that NHS 111 will use to email or send referrals.
-If available the pharmacists providing the service should also have access to the SCR and continue to use this for direct patient care. - 4.9.
+Pharmacies must have a shared NHSmail mailbox17 for each pharmacy premises.
+Pharmacists providing the service must have access to the shared NHSmail mailbox or local secure electronic messaging system that NHS 111 or the IUC CAS will use to email or send referrals.
+The contractor should acknowledge any electronic test messages received in a timely manner. - 4.9.
+If available the pharmacists providing the service should also have access to the SCR and continue to use this for direct patient care. - 4.10.
 The necessary knowledge and skills to provide the service should be a core competency for all pharmacists, but pharmacists will want to ensure they have an up to date understanding of the HMR in relation to the emergency supply of POMs.
-RPS guidance on emergency supply and the Urgent care: a focus for pharmacy distance learning (CPPE, September 2016) may also provide useful knowledge to support provision of the service. - 4.10.
+RPS guidance on emergency supply and the Urgent care: a focus for pharmacy distance learning (CPPE, September 2016)18 may also provide useful knowledge to support provision of the service. - 4.11.
 The pharmacy contractor must ensure that all pharmacy staff involved in provision of the service are appropriately trained on the operation of the service, including relevant sections of the SOP for the service.
-It is of particular importance that locum pharmacists are made aware of the service and understand the SOP so that they are able to provide the service, including at weekends and Bank Holidays when most referrals from NHS 111 will be made.
+It is of particular importance that locum pharmacists are made aware of the service and understand the SOP so that they are able to provide the service, including at weekends and Bank Holidays when most referrals will be made. - 4.12.
+The pharmacy contractor must participate in any local audit of integrated urgent care service provision organised by NHS 111 or the local urgent care commissioner, such as end to end reviews of the patient journey.